Colonia Tovar: Language and culture

 Colonia Tovar operated as a closed community.
 The founders intended to maintain their cultural traditions.
 Upon arrival, they built houses reflecting the distinctive architecture of Kaiserstuhl.
 The Baden dialect (Badisches Dialekt) dominated the area and food and clothing remained traditional.
 For a time marriage outside the colonia was forbidden in order to ensure ethnic and cultural continuity.

 Although the official language of Venezuela is Spanish, some people in Colonia Tovar speak alemannisch: Alemannic, Alemán Coloniero precisely.
 It is a variant language that was inherited from previous generations, although many phonetic and lexical motifs are no longer used in Europe.
 Moreover, the Alemán Coloniero has a strong influence of Spanish words with an ending in Alemán Coloniero.
 Many words came about after the Colonia Tovar was created, because of minimal communication with Germany.
+Most descendants of German settlers in Colonia Tovar now mostly speak Standard German.

-The houses, buildings, and shops are made according to the alpine style, giving it an unmistakable peculiar identity.
+The houses, buildings, and shops are made according to the Kaiserstuhl style, giving Colonia Tovar an unmistakable peculiar identity.
 The Church of St. Martin de Tours in the center of town is a copy of the Endingen in Germany, origin of most of the founders.

 In 1940, Spanish was established as the official language and exogamous marriage became a free practice.
 In the early 21st century, the inhabitants started to integrate into Venezuelan culture, without abandoning their customs.
 Among the traditions that remain is craftsmanship in wood, ceramic and other materials.
-There Academic Center of Violin is a local school that prepares students in the art of manufacturing, maintenance and repair of symphonic instruments.
+The Academic Center of Violin is a local school that prepares students in the art of manufacturing, maintenance and repair of symphonic instruments.